MicrosoftEdge/WebView2Feedback/specs/CoreWebView2ControllerOptions.DefaultBackgroundColor.md

   /// the `DefaultBackgroundColor` property to render the background.
   /// By default, this color is set to white.
   ///
-  /// Currently this API only supports opaque colors and transparency.
+  /// This API only supports opaque colors and full transparency.
 It will
-  /// fail for colors with alpha values that don't equal 0 or 255 ie. translucent
+  /// fail for colors with alpha values that don't equal 0 or 255.
-  /// colors are not supported.
-When WebView2 is set to have a transparent background,
+  /// When WebView2 is set to be fully transparent, it does not render a background,
-  /// it renders the content of the parent window behind it.
+  /// allowing the content from windows behind it to be visible.

   [propget] HRESULT DefaultBackgroundColor([out, retval] COREWEBVIEW2_COLOR* value);
   [propput] HRESULT DefaultBackgroundColor([in] COREWEBVIEW2_COLOR value);